JGodinho111/Virtual-City/README.md

         - VerticalAnimation.cs, SidewaysAnimation.cs and ComingDownAnimation.cs extend ObjectStartAnimation.cs and are part of deployable object prefab and set the type of animation based on 3 parameters.

     - CityMover.cs handles city movement based on left or right mouse clicks and position (via input action, so with an XR binding there should not be an issue) via its rigidbody
-        - UIBlockDetector.cs is called by CityMover.cs to verify that the pointer is not on a UI item
+        - UIBlockDetector.cs is called by CityMover.cs to verify that the pointer is not on a UI item (via input action, so with an XR binding there should not be an issue)

     - ElementalEffectsPlacer.cs generates the random physics-based events
         - HazardItem.cs is the class that is extended to handle random event gameobjects